MetaCell/nwb-explorer/README.md

 * [Jupyter notebook](https://jupyter.org/) - The Jupyter notebook web application is used as a backend.
 * [Geppetto](http://www.geppetto.org/) - Used to build a web-based application to visualize and simulate the NWB 2.0 files.

+## Background
+The NWB Explorer was initially created by MetaCell to showcase the features of the Geppetto platform to share neurophysiological data in Neurodata Without Borders format.
+It was further developed as part of a Google Summer of Code project with the OpenWorm project.
+It is currently being extended as part of the Open Source Brain project to provide both a standalone and online application for visualising and analysing the contents of NWB files.
+This work is currently funded by the Wellcome Trust.

 ## Authors